 - Know what your data will be used for and only send lightweight data if possible.

-- Think about whether features and history are definitely required.
+- Think about whether features and history are required.

 When receiving data

-- Know what you expect to receive and check it when you get it.
+- Know what you’re expecting to receive and check when you get it.

 - Understand what you have received.

-There is no one size fits all solution for data exchange, and thought needs to be given to the type of data and its content, whether it’s for manufacturing, viewing only, or if it needs simplifying to protect intellectual property and to what data exchange solution would fit that purpose.
+There is no one-size-fits-all solution for data exchange, it’s important to think about the type of data and its content.
+Whether it’s for manufacturing, viewing only, or if it needs simplifying to protect intellectual property – different data exchange solutions can fit different purposes.

-Accuracy will always be important when working with design data, so you need to be sure your translator’s output is correct.
-Theorem partners with all of the major CAD vendors, and our robust translators are built upon their APIs, which ensures an accurate translation because they are not reverse engineered.
-We offer easy translation for CAD to CAD or between CAD and visualization formats, which allows us to support a wide range of companies with collaboration.
-Along with this there are also options for creating 3D PDFs, including customizable and branded templates.
+Accuracy will always be important when working with design data, and you have to be sure your translator’s output is correct.
+We are partnered with all of the major CAD vendors, and our robust translators are built using their APIs, which ensures an accurate translation because they are not reverse engineered.
+We offer easy translation for CAD to CAD or between CAD and visualization formats, allowing us to support a wide range of companies based on their collaboration needs.
+We also offer options for creating 3D PDFs, including customizable and branded templates.

-For more information about Theorem’s translation and 3D PDF solutions, check out our CADTranslate and CADPublish pages.
+For more information about our CAD translation and 3D PDF solutions, check out our CADTranslate and CADPublish pages.
 You can also follow Theorem on LinkedIn for the latest news and tips on CAD data exchange.